xzyu02/algorithm-notes/README.md

 | **513.
 Find Bottom Left Tree Value**| [Solution](./data-structures/tree/513.java)|level-traversal, right to left on each level
 | **637.
 Average of Levels in Binary Tree**| [Solution](./data-structures/tree/637.java)|level-traversal

+`Morris traversal`: an (in-order) tree traversal algorithm that does not employ the use of `recursion` or a `stack`, visit this [link](https://www.geeksforgeeks.org/inorder-tree-traversal-without-recursion-and-without-stack/) for details.

 ## Binary Search Tree (BST)

 | Questions | Solutions | Notes